-During recent years, many organizations viewed contingency plans as documents primarily associated with compliance, audits, or business continuity requirements.
-However, the international operating environment of 2026 is demonstrating that true corporate resilience no longer depends on having protocols stored in a file cabinet.
-It depends on the real ability to respond when a crisis simultaneously affects people, operations, suppliers, technology, and decision-making capabilities.
+For years, many organizations viewed contingency plans as documents associated primarily with compliance, audits, or business continuity requirements.
+The operating environment of 2026 is proving otherwise.
+True corporate resilience no longer depends on having protocols stored in a file cabinet — it depends on the real ability to respond when a crisis simultaneously affects people, operations, suppliers, technology, and decision-making capacity.

-Cyberattacks, geopolitical crises, supply chain disruptions, failures of critical infrastructure, disinformation campaigns, social unrest, and reputational incidents are forcing organizations to completely rethink how they protect their operations.
+Cyberattacks, geopolitical crises, supply chain disruptions, critical infrastructure failures, disinformation campaigns, social unrest, and reputational incidents are forcing organizations to rethink how they protect their operations.
 The question is no longer whether an organization will face a crisis.
-The question is whether it will be prepared to continue operating when it happens.
+It is whether it will be prepared to keep operating when it happens.

-The new operating environment requires a new approach to business resilience
+The new operating environment demands a new approach to resilience

-Organizations no longer operate exclusively in stable and predictable markets.
+Organizations no longer operate exclusively in stable, predictable markets.
 They operate in complex environments where physical, digital, reputational, and geopolitical risks converge simultaneously.
-The speed of today’s crises demands more agile, integrated, and pressure-tested decision-making structures.
+The speed of today’s crises demands more agile, integrated, and pressure-tested decision-making structures than the compliance-driven plans of the past decade.

-According to the Global Risks Report published by the World Economic Forum, geopolitical fragmentation, disinformation, supply chain disruptions, and extreme weather events will remain among the most significant threats facing organizations in the coming years.
-At the same time, institutions such as ISO, ENISA, and the U.S. CISA increasingly emphasize the need for integrated corporate resilience frameworks that combine business continuity, crisis management, cybersecurity, and operational response capabilities.
+According to the World Economic Forum’s Global Risks Report, geopolitical fragmentation, disinformation, supply chain disruption, and extreme weather remain among the most significant threats facing organizations.
+At the same time, institutions such as ISO, ENISA, and the U.S. CISA increasingly emphasize the need for integrated resilience frameworks that combine business continuity, crisis management, cybersecurity, and operational response into a single capability — not four separate silos.

 What is a contingency plan?

-A contingency plan is a structured set of protocols, capabilities, and decision-making frameworks designed to enable an organization to maintain critical functions when a crisis disrupts normal operations.
-In today’s environment, however, a contingency plan can no longer be limited to a technical document or a compliance requirement.
-It must become a real operational capability focused on protecting people, assets, information, and business continuity under pressure.
+A contingency plan is a structured set of protocols, capabilities, and decision-making frameworks designed to keep an organization performing its critical functions when a crisis disrupts normal operations.
+In today’s environment it can no longer be a technical document or a compliance artifact: it must be a real operational capability focused on protecting people, assets, information, and business continuity under pressure.

-A modern contingency plan should address scenarios such as cyberattacks, supply chain disruptions, failures of critical suppliers, geopolitical crises, reputational incidents, or the degradation of essential infrastructure.
+A modern contingency plan must address scenarios such as cyberattacks, supply chain disruption, critical supplier failure, geopolitical crises, reputational incidents, and the degradation of essential infrastructure.
 Beyond procedures, it requires clear decision-making structures, crisis communication protocols, real-time monitoring, and rapid response capabilities.
-The difference between a resilient organization and a vulnerable one rarely lies in having a documented plan.
-It lies in the ability to execute that plan when the environment becomes unstable.
+In practice, it should allow an organization to:

 - Reduce the operational impact of critical incidents.